securitytxt/securitytxt.org/README.md

 ## Contributing

 We welcome contributions from the public.
+Your contributions are valuable for us.

 ### Using the issue tracker 💡